 - Sinus infection (sinusitis)

-Risks of a CT scan includes:
+Risks for a CT scan include:

 - Being exposed to radiation

 CT scans expose you to more radiation than regular x-rays.
 Having many x-rays or CT scans over time may increase your risk for cancer.
 However, the risk from any one scan is very small.
 You and your provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.